 Anxiety does appear to cause a metallic taste in people's mouths.
 What's interesting, however, is that there doesn't appear to be a medical reason for it.
 Even during the fight or flight response, there isn't necessarily anything activated in the taste buds that should be creating this metallic taste.

 There are a lot of different theories for why someone would experience a metallic taste, and all of them appear to be true for different people.
 These reasons include:

-- Bleeding Gums Stress can cause a reaction from bacteria inside of your mouth that make your gums bleed.
-Blood happens to tastes like metal, and can be tasted even if the amount of blood is barely perceptible.
+- Bleeding Gums Stress can cause a reaction from bacteria inside of your mouth that makes your gums bleed.
+Blood happens to tastes like metal and can be tasted even if the amount of blood is barely perceptible.
 It's possible that during anxiety attacks and stress, you're experiencing a minor gum bleed.

 - Over Sensitivity to Taste During periods of anxiety, it's not uncommon to be more sensitive to your usual tastes than others.
-In addition, there is some scientific evidence that during periods of intense stress, your taste buds may actually change, so the same taste may have a different affect.
+Also, there is some scientific evidence that during periods of intense stress, your taste buds may actually change so that the same taste may have a different affect.

 - Stomach Acid Those with gastroesophageal reflux disease, or other related acid reflux problems, may taste metal when the acids reach the tongue.
 During times of intense stress and anxiety, stomach acid may be more likely to come up.

 - Medications Medications that are used to treat anxiety may also cause this metallic taste.

 Another theory that needs to be considered is that the metallic taste may be what's bringing on the anxiety.
 Those that have panic attacks and health anxiety may be experiencing a reaction to tasting metal, not the other way around, but the anxiety comes on so quickly that it feels like the anxiety came first.